SkyKings-Guild/Guides/guides/kuudra.md

 At various thresholds, a player's title with the faction will change, which opens up more options in the faction shop and sometimes grants more difficult daily challenges.

-Here is a list of Reputation requirement for different tiers,
+Here is a list of Reputation requirement for different tiers:

-Basic	-> Have Elle take you to Kuudra
+- Basic	-> Have Elle take you to Kuudra
-Hot -> Complete the main quest, 1,000 Reputation for your Faction Burning	-> 3,000 Reputation for your Faction, Beat the previous tier Fiery	-> 7,000 Reputation for your Faction, Beat the previous tier Infernal -> 12,000 Reputation for your Faction, Beat the previous tier
+- Hot -> Complete the main quest, 1,000 Reputation for your Faction
+- Burning	-> 3,000 Reputation for your Faction, Beat the previous tier
+- Fiery	-> 7,000 Reputation for your Faction, Beat the previous tier
+- Infernal -> 12,000 Reputation for your Faction, Beat the previous tier

 ## Tiers of Kuudra

 There are currently 5 tiers of Kuudra with increasing difficulty, here is a brief description on these:

-Basic Tier -> Easiest among all, No need for a ballista.
+- Basic Tier -> Easiest among all, No need for a ballista.
-Hot Tier -> Harder than the previous version, Need ballista for 50% hp.
+- Hot Tier -> Harder than the previous version, Need ballista for 50% hp.
-Burning Tier -> Harder than the previous version, Need ballista full hp.
+- Burning Tier -> Harder than the previous version, Need ballista full hp.
-Fiery Tier -> Harder than the previous version, Need ballista full hp.
+- Fiery Tier -> Harder than the previous version, Need ballista full hp.
-Infernal Tier -> Hardest among all, Need ballista full hp, have addition phase.
+- Infernal Tier -> Hardest among all, Need ballista full hp, have addition phase.

 ## Gear Requirement